Research Business Continuity Supports

 - Activities on campus and/or Fieldwork/Research at Interface with Society (including volunteers on campus) are restricted during this time and limited to essential work only.

-- UCC Researchers requiring research access on campus and/or require continuation of Fieldwork/Research at Interface activities during this time are required to complete the Justification for continuation of Essential Research during the Level 5 Restrictions 6 Jan 2021 form.
+- UCC Researchers requiring research access on campus and/or require continuation of Fieldwork/Research at Interface activities during this time are required to complete the Justification for continuation of Essential Research form and the Room Occupancy Template during the Level 5 Restrictions 5th March - 5th April 2021.

 - Forms must be completed and signed by PI and signed by Head of School/RICU.
 Return completed forms to email@example.com